 Fish will be collected using fyke nets installed upstream of the HFB.
-Fyke nets used in the mainstem river are constructed of two 150 ft long, 6-ft tall, 1.5 inch #15 treated nylon wingwalls funneled to a 6ft x 6ft collection box that leads to five, five-foot diameter fiberglass hoops with 10-inch diameter funnel throats.
-Nets set in sloughs will be similar in design except they will be 4-feet tall with 1-inch square #21 treated nylon netting and 3.5-foot fiberglass hoops.
+Fyke nets used in the mainstem river are constructed of two 150 feet long, 6-feet tall, 1.5 inch #15 treated nylon wing walls funneled to a 6 foot x 6 foot collection box that leads to five, fivefoot diameter fiberglass hoops with 10-inch diameter funnel throats.
+Nets set in sloughs will be similar in design except they will be 4 feet tall with 1 inch square #21 treated nylon netting and 3.5 foot fiberglass hoops.
 T-posts will be used to anchor the wing wall to one or both stream banks depending on location and presence of boater traffic.
 T-posts will also be used to stake off the terminal end of the trap with additional T-post being placed along the wing walls for support as needed.
 T-posts will be pounded in to a depth of 1-2 feet using hand tools.
-All trapped salmon will be measured for fork length, sexed, given a condition score (i.e. good, poor. etc.), tagged with a visible external Peterson disk tag and an acoustic transmitter.
-Tagged fish will be loaded streamside into a fish transport tank that will be filled with water at ambient river temperature with 10% NaCl.
+All trapped salmon will be measured for fork length, sexed, given a condition score (i.e. good, poor. etc.), and tagged with a visible external Peterson disk tag and an acoustic transmitter.
+Tagged fish will be loaded streamside into a fish transport tank that will be filled with water at ambient river temperature with 10 percent NaCl.
 Dissolved oxygen will be maintained at 8mg/L or more in the transport tanks during the fish haul upstream to a suitable release location below Friant Dam and above the Highway 99 Bridge.
-Fish will be acclimated to the release location while remaining in the haul tanks upon arrival if the water temperature difference is greater than 2° C. Once acclimated, fish will be removed from the livewells with a large dip net and released.
+Fish will be acclimated to the release location while remaining in the haul tanks upon arrival if the water temperature difference is greater than 2° C. Once acclimated, fish will be removed from the live wells with a large dip net and released.
 Single channel receivers (receivers) capable of identifying coded transmitter tags will be strategically placed to monitor fish movements throughout the SJR from downstream of Friant Dam, and various locations at spawning or passage points in the area down to the SR 99 Bridge.
 A maximum of 20 receivers will be used.
 Additionally, tagged fish will be manually tracked using a portable receiver from a boat and from shore to determine the locations between receivers or specific locations within sections of the river.
-Fish will be tracked and monitored to determine movements, observe behavior, redd selection locations, and assess survival.
+Fish will be tracked and monitored to determine movements, observe behavior and redd selection locations, and assess survival.
 Information gathered during this study will better inform future studies and improve trap and haul techniques that may eventually be necessary for reintroducing spring-run Chinook salmon.
-Where: Fish will be collected using fyke nets installed upstream of the HFB, at Mud and Salt Sloughs and on the SJR above the confluence with Salt slough.
-When: October 1- December 15, 2013.
-Fyke nets were installed October 1, 2013, and will be removed in December or earlier if flow conditions dictate removal.
-Considerations:
+Where: Fish will be collected using fyke nets installed upstream of the HFB, at Mud and Salt Sloughs and on the SJR above the confluence with Salt slough, and with dip nets on canals upstream of the HFB.